TeamLovely/hub/README.md

 Group](https://18f.gsa.gov/hub/wg/documentation), or to the 18F team as a whole.

-Team Lovely's Hub repository is https://github.com/TeamLovely/hub.
+Team Lovely's Hub repository is https://github.com/TeamLovely/hub, and the primary maintainer (for now) is [@coderkat](https://github.com/coderkat).
+Please use our Hub [trello board](https://trello.com/b/zBFrfrLN/hub) to report any issues or feature requests, or feel free to make changes and open a PR!

 ### Generating the site/hosting locally